 According to Search Engine Land, almost 60% of all searches are now conducted on a mobile device, and that number continues to climb.
+Parents of school aged children are almost certainly on a phone.
 If your fingers are bigger than the navigation buttons, and the print smaller than the fine print on your credit card contract, then you need a new website.

 Even if everything was properly sized for smartphones and tablets, it’s still a different user experience on a smaller device.
 So make sure the user experience is just as good on the small screen as it is on your desktop.

 If you’re no longer excited to show your website to everyone you come across, they probably wouldn’t be that excited to see it anyway.
 If you aren’t getting that warm fuzzy feeling when you look at your site, take the hint.

 Stop making excuses for your website, and put it out to pasture while it’s just old…not embarrassing.
 If the thrill is gone, move on.